DS202-at-ISU/lab-1-lab_1_team_2/README.md

   repository via HTTPS.
 From there I was able to open the lab 1 project on my RStudio

+- Naveen’s Note: I joined the DS2020 directory after my teammate created it.
+I then cloned the repository to my my local files (git clone https..).
+After cloning, I opened the Project in Rstudio to do the rest of my tasks.

 Step 12.4:

 - Jyotika’s Note: This is a line from RStudio.

+- Naveen’s Note: This is a line from RStudio (The line the textbook asked to commit and save)

 12.5:

 - Jyotika’s Note: Having problems with pushing to git as I am denied access to the github repo.
 I was in the wrong repo, I was not in our team2 repo.

+- Naveen’s Note: the message was pushed to the GitHub Repo.
+I helped my classmate debug her issue with the error.

 12.6: